pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Some challenges of Poetry include:

-* Poetry pins dependencies using an "upper bound" limit specified with the `^` symbol.
+* Poetry pins dependencies using an "upper bound" limit specified with the `^` symbol by default.
 See breakout below for more regarding why this is potentially problematic.
-* Doesn't support version control based versioning
+* Doesn't support version control based versioning without a plugin
 * *Minor:* The way Poetry currently adds metadata to your pyproject.toml file does not does not follow current Python standards.
 However, this is going to be addressed when they release version 2.0.

 Poetry is an excellent tool.
 Use caution when pinning dependencies as